 Why was this a Problem for the Established Church?

 These arguments were a direct challenge to the authority and financing of the established church.

 In particular, the challenge to the importance of "good works" challenged the church's practice of accepting "indulgences'.
 The idea of indulgences was that order to reduce or be forgiven for one's sins, individuals had to to make a prayer or carry out a good work.

 Sometimes this "good work" could include paying money to the church, or indulgences could be bought with cash.
 Not surprisingly, this practice was subject to abuse by many throughout the Middle Ages - and was open to misuse.
 It was often a way for the church to make money, rather than genuinely forgive sins.

 The Catholic church to this day retains the practice of indulgences.
-Although the Catholic Church did take steps to limit abuse.
+However, the Catholic Church did take steps to limit abuse.
 In 1567 Pope Pius V banned indulgences involving the exchange of money.

 Patrick Hamilton's Life

 Patrick Hamilton was the second son of a nobleman.
 He became an abbot at a young age, and went abroad to study at the University of Paris.
 He graduated in 1520, at the age of seventeen.
 The ideas of Luther and others were being widely debated in Paris, and Hamilton learnt of them there.

 When Hamilton returned to Scotland he settled in the University of St Andrews.
 He studied at the University, and helped facilitate mass in St Andrews Cathedral.
 However he began to share and preach some of the new doctrines that he had learnt on the continent.
 At the time St Andrews was the centre of the established church in Scotland.

 The archbishop of St Andrews, James Beaton was not happy when this was brought to his attention, and ordered that Hamilton should be tried for heresy.
 This means holding beliefs that were contrary to the established religion and doctrine.